Image and Delete Modal Components with React and Tailwind CSS

 The ModalWrapper

-is the foundation for all modals in your application.
+is the foundation for all modals in our application.
 It provides the structure (overlay, close button) and ensures consistent behavior.

 The ModalWrapper